- Smallpox is a contagious disease caused by the variola virus.

 What is smallpox?

-Smallpox is an infectious disease of the past that was eliminated worldwide by vaccination.
-The disease was caused by the variola virus, which only spread from person to person.
+Smallpox is an infectious disease of the past that health care professionals eliminated worldwide by vaccination.
+The variola virus causes the disease, which only spreads from person to person.
 Affected people became very ill with a high fever and a characteristic rash.
 Up to one-third of people with smallpox died.
 Although the disease has been wiped out, samples of the virus still exist in high-security laboratories in the United States and Russia.
 This has led to concerns about use of the virus in biological warfare.
-For this reason, some military personnel are still vaccinated against smallpox.
+For this reason, health care providers still vaccinate some military personnel against smallpox.

 Quick GuideSymptoms of Mono: Infectious Mononucleosis Treatment